Hurricane Liza

-Hurricane Liza caused the worst natural disaster in the history of Baja California Sur.
+Hurricane Liza was a powerful, deadly and devastating Pacific hurricane which caused the worst natural disaster in the history of Baja California Sur.
 The seventeenth tropical cyclone, thirteenth named storm, and eighth hurricane of the 1976 Pacific hurricane season, Liza developed from an area of disturbed weather southwest of the Mexican coast on September 25.
 Slowly intensifying, the system attained tropical storm strength the following day.
 In favorable conditions, Liza continued to intensify, reaching hurricane strength on September 28 after developing an eye.
 The hurricane peaked in intensity as a Category 4 hurricane on the Saffir–Simpson hurricane scale on September 30, with winds of 140 mph and a minimum barometric pressure of 948 mbar.
 Liza weakened as it moved northward into the Gulf of California.
-Shortly thereafter, the hurricane made its second landfall north of Los Mochis, Sinaloa with winds of 115 mph, making it one of 13 storms to make landfall as major hurricanes in the basin.
+Shortly thereafter, the hurricane made its second landfall north of Los Mochis, Sinaloa, with winds of 115 mph, making it one of 17 storms to make landfall as major hurricanes in the basin.
 Inland, the hurricane rapidly weakened and dissipated on October 2.